walkerhughes/portfolio/index.md

 ## Walker Hughes Portfolio

-My name's Walker and I'm a computational mathematician, economist, and San Francisco dweller.
+My name is Walker and I'm a computational mathematician, economist, and San Francisco dweller.
 I finished my undergrad in April 2021 where I studied Applied and Computational Math and Economics with a minor in Portuguese.
 I'm trained in much of the mathematics and statistics that underpin modern machine learning and scientific computing, like optimization methods, sampling methods and computational linear algebra.
 I like exploring new use cases for these skills though personal projects.

 I currently work as an economic consultant where I use statistics and econometrics to study market efficiency, monopoly power, and total welfare realized by consumers.
-Below are some projects I've been working on with a couple research papers from my underad interspursed.
+Below are some projects I've been working on with a couple research papers from my undergrad interspursed.

 <p>Feel free to check out my resume <a href="./Hughes, Walker.pdf">here</a> or take a look at some of my projects below!</p>

-## Current Projects
+## Projects

 ### Machine Learning, Deep Learning, Data Science